bootstrap-vue/bootstrap-vue/docs/components/collapse/README.md

 </b-collapse>
 ```

-**Note:** If using the `v-model` feature of collaspe in accorion mode, do
+**Note:** If using the `v-model` feature of collaspe in accordion mode, do not
-not bind the `v-model` of collapses in the accordion group  to the same variable.
+bind `v-model` or `visible` of the collapses in the accordion group to the same variable.